bitcriminals/bitcriminals.github.io/writeups/_dawgctf21/Dr. Hrabowski's Great Adventure.md

 This challenge had the link "http://umbccd.io:6100" and a note which says "If you get an SSL error, try a different browser".
 I got this error so as instructed, used a different browser.
-You get this login page.
+I got this login page.

 ![](/images/_Mars/Dawg3.png)